vinitshahdeo/PortScanner/README.md

 <a href="https://www.leapcode.io/"><img src="./assets/leapcode.png" width="40%" height="10%"/></a>

 We're now a part of **[Leapcode](https://www.leapcode.io/)**.
 It helps you contribute to open-source projects right from your first PR to working on major projects.
 It's still under construction and hopeful to have their platform up pretty soon.
 [Click here](https://www.leapcode.io/) to get an early access.

+## FAQs about GSSOC.
+Our project PortScanner is also a part of GirlScript Summer of Code 2021.
+Here are a few FAQs regarding this open-source program.

+**1. What is GSSOC?**

+Every summer, ‘The Girlscript Foundation’ conducts GSSoC, popularly known as the Girlscript Summer of Code.
+It is a three-month open-source program held from March to May.
+Currently, the fourth edition of the program is underway.
+It has successfully brought together thousands of beginners and open-source enthusiasts on a single platform.

+**2. Is GSSoC for complete beginners with no knowledge of Git, GitHub, and programming?**

+ Yes, GSSoC is open to every individual who wishes to kickstart their journey into open-source.
+The organization aims to assist beginners in the field of development.
+There are distinct projects appropriate for both beginners as well as the accolades.
+Hence, it will be feasible for every participant to learn something new from the projects he/she is contributing to.

+**3. What are the selection criteria for the participants?**

+The participants who apply for the program will be selected based on their interest in exploring open-source.

+**4. When will the program end?**

+This program will conclude on 31st May.

+**5. When will the results be declared?**

+The results will be declared in the second week of June 2021.

+**6. Are there any registration fees associated with the program?**

+No, there are no registration fees for the program.
+It is completely free of cost.

+**7. How will the participants and the winners be rewarded?**

+Every participant of the program will receive a digital certificate from GirlScript Foundation.
+The winners will be receiving swags, goodies that will be couriered to them, and cash prizes will be directly transferred to their bank accounts after the results are declared.

+**8. Is this program only for girls?**

+No, this program is for both boys and girls.

+**9. How will the participants communicate their difficulties with the mentors and the project admins?**

+All the participants, mentors, and project admins can communicate in the discord server common to all those associated with the program.

+**10. As a participant, how many projects can I contribute to?**

+This year participants can contribute to any number of projects in March.
+But from April onwards, every participant will be allowed to contribute to only one project of their choice.

 ## Useful resources :books: